MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Main menu

-The menu that appears when a HoloLens user looks at their pam, anywhere and any time while using Dynamics 365 Guides.
-The main menu includes all available activities (work or call) as well as settings and profile pages.
+The menu that appears when a HoloLens user looks at their palm, anywhere and any time while using Dynamics 365 Guides.
+The Main menu includes buttons for activities (work or call) and buttons to access settings or to sign out.

 ## Operator
 The person who uses a guide to do a set of tasks.